timboudreau/acteur/README.md

 Asynchronous programming frequently gets derided as *too hard*, or *callback hell* and things like that.
-And the industry has come up with various solutions to that perceived problem - for example Javascript and Rust's async/await, JDK 21's green threads.
+And the industry has come up with various solutions to that perceived problem - for example Javascript and Rust's async/await, or JDK 21's green threads.

 The problem with both of those solutions is that they are solving *the wrong problem*.
 The former is a way to pretend you're writing synchronous